 \section{Hyperbolic attracting case}

 In this section we prove Theorem~\ref{th:main} in the case where the formal curve is hyperbolic attracting.
-More precisely, we prove the following result, which also shows Remark~\ref{rk:hyperbolic}.

-\begin{theorem} Consider $F\in\Diff\Cd n$ and let $\G$ be an invariant formal curve of $F$.
+More precisely, we prove Proposition \ref{pr:main2-hyperbolic} in the introduction that we recall next for convenience. \begin{proposition} Consider $F\in\Diff\Cd n$ and let $\G$ be an invariant formal curve of $F$.
 Assume that $\G$ is hyperbolic attracting.
-Then $\G$ is a germ of an analytic curve at the origin and a representative of $\G$ is a stable manifold of $F$ that eventually contains any orbit of $F$ asymptotic to $\G$. \end{theorem}
+Then $\G$ is a germ of an analytic curve at the origin and a representative of $\G$ is a stable manifold of $F$ that eventually contains any orbit of $F$ asymptotic to $\G$. \end{proposition}